AutomatedLayers/VertigoMk1/docs/doc_tree/4_firmware/firmware.md

 ### 8. Open the Mainsail UI

 - Congratulations!
 Head to <a href="http://vertigo-host.local" target="_blank" rel="noopener noreferrer">vertigo-host.local</a> to check out the web app.
-- If you get a message saying moonraker is unable to connect, try rebooting the host in the power menu in the top right.
+- If you get a message saying Moonraker is unable to connect, try rebooting the host in the power menu in the top right.

 ![]({{site.url}}/{{site.baseurl}}/assets/images/mainsail_reboot.png)